67hz/vim-lldb/README.md

 Verifying Python Support
 ------------------------

-This plugin leverages the `LLDB` module which requires Python support in Vim.
-Vim's Python version must match `LLDB`'s Python interpreter version exactly.
+This plugin leverages the `LLDB` module which requires Python support.

-To verify Vim's Python support, run:

-    vim --version | grep python

-The output must contain either `+python` or `+python3` indicating support for Python 2 or Python 3, respectively.
-It is recommended to use Vim compiled with Python 3 as many Vim plugins only support this option.

-If Vim warns that it is unable to load vim-lldb on launch, there may be mismatched versions of Python running between `LLDB` and Vim's Python interpreter.
+If Vim warns that it is unable to load vim-lldb on launch, there may be mismatched versions of Python running between `LLDB` and the system Python interpreter.
 Versions must match exactly.
-To verify Vim's exact Python version, launch Vim and run:

-     :pyx << EOF
-     import sys
-     print(sys.version)
-     EOF

-     " verify this version matches lldb's output below 3.7.6 (default, ...)

 Verify LLDB's version of Python by launching the Python interpreter in LLDB: